 - Low energy and stamina (mostly in the evening): Fatigue and low energy levels are common symptoms of thyroid dysfunction.
 Individuals may feel tired and lack stamina, particularly in the evenings.

 - Irregular bowel habits – constipation/loose stools: Hypothyroidism can slow down the digestive system, leading to constipation.
-In some cases, hyperthyroidism can increase bowel movements, resulting in loose stools or diarrhea.
+In some cases, hyperthyroidism can increase bowel movements, resulting in loose stools or diarrhoea.

 - Dry, thinning, and itchy skin: Thyroid imbalances can affect skin health, leading to dryness, thinning, and itchiness.
-Skin may also become more sensitive to temperature changes.
+The skin may also become more sensitive to temperature changes.